Croatian Republic of Herzeg-Bosnia: Aftermath

 BiH territory controlled just before Dayton Agreement in 1995.

 In November 1995 the Dayton Agreement was signed by presidents of Croatia, Bosnia and Herzegovina and Serbia that ended the Bosnian war.
 The Federation of Bosnia and Herzegovina (FBiH) was defined as one of the two entities of Bosnia and Herzegovina and comprised 51% of the territory.
-The Republika Srpska (RS) comprised the other 49%.
+The Republic of Srpska (RS) comprised the other 49%.
 However, there were problems with its implementation due to different interpretations of the agreement.
 An Army of the Federation of Bosnia and Herzegovina was to be created by merging units from the ARBiH and the HVO, though this process was largely ineffective.
 The Federation was divided into 10 cantons.
 Croats were a majority in three of them and Bosniaks in five.
 Two cantons were ethnically mixed, and in municipalities that were divided during the war parallel local administrations remained.
 The return of refugees was to begin in those cantons.
 The agreement stipulated that Herzeg-Bosnia be abolished within two weeks.

 The Federation acted only on paper and failed to function as a working government, despite the pressure from Washington and with presidents Tuđman and Izetbegović assuring that Croat and Bosniak politicians would join in the new government.
 On 14 August 1996, it was agreed that Herzeg-Bosnia would be formally abolished by the end of that month.
 On 24 May 1997, the Croatian Community of Herzeg-Bosnia association was founded in Neum as the main institution of Croats in the country.

 According to a 1999 report by the European Stability Initiative (ESI), Herzeg-Bosnia structures continued to function and a parallel government acted to expand the independence of its financial institutions.
 HDZ leaders claimed that "the Herzeg-Bosnia side could not accept a common financial system, because such a system did not allow the Bosnian Croats to finance their own army and to follow up on their own social obligations in the long term."
 Parallel Herzeg-Bosnia budgetary systems collect revenue from Croat-controlled cantons.
 The Herzeg-Bosnia Payments Bureau controls Croat economic activity and there are separate Croat public utilities, social services, social insurance funds, and forestry administrations.
 A segregated education system with a Herzeg-Bosnia curriculum and textbooks from Croatia is maintained.
 According to the ESI report, Herzeg-Bosnia continued receiving financial support from Croatia, particularly the Ministry of Defence.
 The pension and education systems and the salaries of Croat politicians and military officers are subsidized by the Croatian government.
 An Organization for Security and Co-operation in Europe (OSCE) report two years after the end of the war concluded that Herzeg-Bosnia became "in every respect, from military and security matters to business ties, part of Croatia."